OG1103/Full-Stack-Node.js-Codes/BackEnd/Express/File-Image Upload/Flow.md

     // Create FormData and append the file const formData = new FormData();
     formData.append("file", file); // 'file' should match the backend field name
+    // in multer config upload...("file") as that was the key sent in the form data

     try {
       // Send POST request to the backend